CUNY-CL/yoyodyne-pretrained/README.md

 #### Optimization

-Yoyodyne Pre-trained requires an optimizer and an LR scheduler.
+Yoyodyne Pretrained requires an optimizer and an LR scheduler.
 The default optimizer is Adam and the default scheduler is `yoyodyne_pretrained.schedulers.Dummy`, which keeps learning rate fixed at its initial value and takes no other arguments.